Cowpeas: Uses, Benefits, Side Effects and More By Dr. Smita Barode

 Literature studies state cowpeas may help in improving the lipid profile.
 A study conducted by Frota et al. in 2015 showed that the consumption of cowpeas by 38 patients with high total cholesterol levels positively impacted their lipid profile.
 Consumption of cowpeas showed a reduction in total cholesterol, bad cholesterol and an increase in good cholesterol.
 This indicates that cowpeas may improve abnormal lipid profiles.
 However, studies including more patients should be conducted to increase the reliability of these results.5

-Osteoporosis is characterised by weak and brittle bones.
+Osteoporosis is characterized by weak and brittle bones.
 It shows manifestations of lower back pain, fractures, and a stooped spine (hump-like structure).
-Although it is common in men and women, women after menopause are at an increased risk of osteoporosis due to a deficiency of hormones like oestrogen.
+Although it is common in men and women, women after menopause are at an increased risk of osteoporosis due to a deficiency of hormones like estrogen.
 Yongsoon et al. conducted a study in 2013 to assess the effects of cowpeas on rat bones.
-The findings of this study showed that diet containing cowpeas significantly improved bone mineral density and bone volume.
+The findings of this study showed that a diet containing cowpeas significantly improved bone mineral density and bone volume.
 These findings suggest that cowpeas can help in osteoporosis.
 However, to claim these effects in humans, we need more studies.7

 Though there are studies that show the benefits of cowpeas in various conditions, but these are insufficient and there is a need for further studies to establish the true extent of the benefits of cowpeas on human health.